nya3jp/tast-tests/src/chromiumos/tast/remote/firmware/codelab/README.md

 In Tast, we access that consolidated JSON as a [data file].
 The relative path to that data file is exported in the remote `firmware` library as [`firmware.ConfigFile`].

+> This section is for background, you should actually use the Helper class to read the configs.

 To use that data file in our test, we first have to import the remote `firmware` library, and declare that our test uses the data file:

 ```go